Sustainable Living Center Oregon

 Pressure canning uses less water (the jars aren’t covered) as it traps steam inside a pressurized container to raise temperatures beyond 240 degrees Fahrenheit.
 This allows us to preserve food that would require acid to be added.

 A pressure canner is a heavy-duty piece of equipment with a vent, a pressure gauge, and screw clamps.
 It can heat the food in the jars to hotter than the temperature of boiling water.

 All low acid, a.k.a. alkaline food,s must be processed in a pressure canner, not a boiling water bath.
 What does that mean?
 Any unpickled vegetable, including vegetable soup stocks and animal products, cannot be safely processed in a boiling water bath.
 You need a pressure canner for the,m and they are processed for a longer while under specific pressure for your altitude.

 The reason is that although botulism bacteria are killed at the temperature of boiling water, botulism spores can survive that temperature.
 The spores can be eliminated by temperatures hotter than boiling water, which requires a pressure canner, or by creating an extreme pH (as is the case with vinegary pickled foods and sweet preserves).

 Vegetables in plain or lightly salted water and animal products have a fairly neutral or slightly alkaline pH.
 Because the pressure canner creates temperatures hotter than boiling water, it can be used to process these non-acidic foods.

 All acidic foods – fruits, pickled vegetables, sugar preserves, and tomatoes with a little-added acidity (lemon juice, vinegar, or citric acid) – may be safely processed in a boiling water bath.
-In boiling water bath canning, it is the acidity of the ingredients as much as the heat of the processing that safely preserves the food.
+In boiling water bath canning, the acidity of the ingredients is as much as the processing heat that safely preserves the food.